ovh/docs/pages/platform/kubernetes-k8s/securing-nginx-ingress-cert-manager/guide.en-us.md

 ingress.networking.k8s.io/ingress configured
 </code></pre>

-At this step, a `Certificate` resource have been created:
+At this step, a `Certificate` resource has been created:

 <pre class="console"><code>$ kubectl get certificate
 NAME              READY   SECRET            AGE hello-world-tls   False   hello-world-tls   111s
 </code></pre>

-You can display the events of the certificate to check if the certificate have been correctly created and if it create the necessary `CertificateRequest`:
+You can display the events of the certificate to check if the certificate has been correctly created and if it creates the necessary `CertificateRequest`:

 <pre class="console"><code>$ kubectl describe certificate
 Name:         hello-world-tls